The National STEM Honor Society™ (NSTEM™) has established minimum annual (past 12 months) requirements for student members as follows:

 GPA in STEM Classes Only: Student members must maintain an average grade of 85 or a B, 3.0 on a 4.0 score, or equivalent standard of excellence as per the latest grading period in all STEM courses.
 The Chapter Advisor determines which classes qualify for STEM classroom hours.
 There are no grade minimums on non-STEM courses.
 A Chapter may require a higher level of academic performance in STEM disciplines.

-Enrichment Hours (Annual): As determined by the Chapter Advisor, based upon the previous 12 months (or shorter if the hours are achieved sooner), members must participate in the required STEM-related extracurricular enrichment activities.
+Enrichment Hours (Annual): Each grade level of NSTEM has required hours its members must engage in enrichment activities to remain an active member of their Chapter.
+As determined by the Chapter Advisor, based upon the previous 12 months (or shorter if the hours are achieved sooner), members must participate in the required STEM-related extracurricular enrichment activities.
 We believe enrichment hours should emphasize Project Based Learning (PBL) designed to increase a student’s excitement, knowledge of and engagement in STEM related topics.
 A student who has not yet completed the required number of enrichment hours can join NSTEM as a provisional member while working toward meeting the requirements for full membership.

 - Enrichment activities may be sponsored by the Chapter or any other organization or group, as long as the activity has been pre-approved by the Chapter Advisor and is age and content appropriate.